thestennettreport/TheStennettReport.github.io/Project_2025/The_First_100_Days.md

-# The First 100 Days: A Second Trump Term - Comprehensive Breakdown
+# The First 100 Days: A Second Trump Term

 ## The Lincoln Project Ad
 [The Lincoln Project](https://lincolnproject.us) launched an ad layout what I've outlined below.
 I highly recommend checking it out on [YouTube](https://youtu.be/NpLpOtFNFWg?si=0JUc788tPjRPYYYX).